I’ve written a lot about my experiences learning French, and there are days where I wanted to rip my hair out with some of the aspects.

 Returning to training

 The stakes got higher after that.
 I found a new job (#50by50 #04 – Start a new job) and like all management positions, it requires a CBC-level profile for reading-writing-oral.
-I have exemption for reading, and renewed my B for writing, so I just needed the C in oral.
+I have an exemption for reading and renewed my B for writing, so I just needed the C in oral.
 In the interim, they let me start on secondment of four months less a day.
 Basically up to just past Hallowe’en, at which time, I would turn into a slowly decomposing pumpkin.
 The ironic part is that the organization box isn’t actually CBC, it is only BBB, which I could already meet.
 But they are in the process of reclassifying it, and they can’t put me in it at BBB knowing I don’t meet the CBC yet.

 So I need a C to keep the job permanently.
 In March, I was confident after my training.
 By May 30th, not so confident.
 And I got a B. I knew I could get the C again, just a question of when.